iwt-rebarhassan/C3-1/README.md

  * `cdk deploy`      deploy this stack to your default AWS account/region
  * `cdk diff`        compare deployed stack with current state
  * `cdk synth`       emits the synthesized CloudFormation template

+## ToDo

+ * Add a DynamoDB Table to the `C31Stack`
+ * Deploy the stack
+ * Store the body of incoming requests into the table